leeturner/leeturner.me/content/posts/2022-01-08-overriding-a-dependency-in-maven.md

 ---
 title: Overriding a Parent Dependency in Maven
 date: 2022-01-08T10:20:08Z
-description: How to override a parent dependency in maven
+description: How to override a parent dependency in maven and use Snyk to validate
-slug: overriding-a-dependency-in-maven.md
+slug: overriding-a-dependency-in-maven
 toc: true
 type: post
 author: Lee Turner